0LNetworkCommunity/documentation/docs/Tools/getting-started.md

 ### Build
 :::note
 This targets an ubuntu 22.04 build.
-You may need to create an account.
-Do it [here](/tools/wallet)
+You may also need to create an account.
+Do it [here](./wallet.md)
 :::

 ```